muratk5n/thirdwave/en/README.md

 ---

-Its probably had more to do with the pocketbook then culture war.
+It probably had more to do with the pocketbook then culture war.
 Econ wasn't doing too bad...

 "Abortion rights and Republican tilt to the far right helped Democrats